2000game/pysignageapi/README.md

 # pysignageapi
-a PI Signage API Integration for Home Assistant
+a PI Signage API client for Python